LucaGGE/Azoth-Blackguard/README.md

 ## About ethics

-And here's where we should, in my opinion, start to think about _ethics_, and maybe how to make them go hand-in-hand with business (I may be dumb or naive, but I honestly think that's perfectly possible).
+And here's where we should, in my opinion, think a little about _ethics_, and maybe how to make them go hand-in-hand with business (I may be dumb or naive, but I honestly think that's perfectly possible).

 To start, here are some ideas that come to mind to avoid selling unethical products.
 You'll see these are very common techniques not at all exclusive to videogames.
 Our products: